Letson-XD/CS5014-Machine-Learning/README.md

 ## P1 - Dry Bean Classification

 The aim of this practical is to gain experience in applying machine learning methodology to a real dataset.
 The focus is on good understanding and justification of steps involving data processing, training and evaluation.
+The data provided contains various measurements taken from 13,611 instances of 7 different types of dry beans.

 ## P2 - Classification of seal images